giodex/angular-mystars/README.md

 ## Getting Started

-You can install an angular-rateit package easily using Bower:
+You can install an angular-mystars package easily using Bower:

 ```shell
 bower install angular-mystars